Internships and FellowshipsTweet

 How to apply

-If you’re ready for the POGO experience, send a cover letter, resume, transcript (unofficial is fine), two letters of recommendation, and a writing sample of no more than five pages to Danni Downing, Intern Coordinator, at email@example.com.
-If you have a deadline for applying for a grant or other funding, please clearly specify that date in your cover letter.
+If you’d like to intern at POGO, send a cover letter, resume, transcript (unofficial is fine), two letters of recommendation, and a writing sample of no more than five pages, and demonstrating some analysis, to Lydia Dennett at firstname.lastname@example.org

 Summer: March 15